 Legal fees are determined on the basis of various parameters, such as the time spent, the expertise and experience of the attorneys involved, the complexity of the assignment and its importance to the client, the values involved, the outcome of the assignment and the liability exposure.
+All hourly fees are increased annually.
 Our fees are exclusive of relevant costs and disbursements.

 It may be difficult to provide a fee estimate upon receipt of the assignment.
 However, upon request we do provide – and always to consumers – a qualified estimate and information regarding the expected fees, costs and disbursements, and we will inform the client as early as possible in the event that total fees would be likely to deviate from the estimate.